Information Disclosure based on TCFD Recommendations

 • Dependence on fossil fuels, flat trend in fossil fuel prices

-• Intensification of storm & flooding disasters and extreme meteorological phenomena
+• Intensification of storms & flooding disasters and extreme meteorological phenomena

 • Acceleration of chronic changes, such as rising sea levels and air and water temperatures